Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Conclusions

 \section{Conclusions}

-Natural language and symbols are intimately correlated.
-Thinking to natural language understanding systems which are not based on symbols seems to be an heresy.
+Natural language is symbolic representation.
+Thinking to natural language understanding systems which are not based on symbols seems to be extremely odd.
 However, recent advances in machine learning (ML) and in natural language processing (NLP) seem to contradict the above intuition: symbols are fading away, erased by vectors or tensors called \emph{distributed} and \emph{distributional representations}.

 We made this survey to show the not-surprising link between symbolic representations and distributed/distributional representations.
 This is the right time to revitalize the area of interpreting how symbols are represented inside neural networks.
 In our opinion, this survey will help to devise new deep neural networks that can exploit existing and novel symbolic models of classical natural language processing tasks.
-We believe that a clearer understanding of the strict link between distributed/distributional representations and symbols will certainly lead to radically new deep learning networks.
+We believe that a clearer understanding of the strict link between distributed/distributional representations and symbols may lead to radically new deep learning networks.